shreeramsenthi/cove/README.md

 # Why cove?

 As part of my selfishness, I will be writing this utility in fish shell script, as that is my default shell.
 In keeping with the aquatic theme, I like the idea of hoarding all my papers in a cove.
 Think little mermaid.

+# Known issues

+- `cove cite` currently does not disambiguate keys
+  - modify the key code to copy from the bib file, rather than regenerating